-Wednesday November 14 Mental Health and Depression
+Wednesday April 20 Mental Health and Depression

-• Definitions of mental and emotional illnesses and causation

-- The limitations and dangers of drug therapies for treating mental illness - Cognitive Behavioral Therapy how and why it works - Effects of CBT on common mental and emotional disorders - Dealing with high-risk patients - Identifying qualified CBT professionals to whom you can refer - Text: Your Drug May Be your Problem
+- Definitions of mental and emotional illnesses and causation - The limitations and dangers of drug therapies for treating mental illness - Cognitive Behavioral Therapy how and why it works - Effects of CBT on common mental and emotional disorders - Dealing with high-risk patients - Identifying qualified CBT professionals to whom you can refer

-Psychiatric Drug Withdrawal by Peter Breggin, M.D.
+Texts: Psychiatric Drug Withdrawal by Peter Breggin, M.D.

 Your Drug May Be Your Problem by Peter Breggin, M.D.

 Cognitive Therapy and the Emotional Disorders by Aaron Beck, M.D.